 5. Total hip or knee replacements are recommended for patients with Paget’s Disease of Bone who develop osteoarthritis, for whom medical treatment is inadequate.
 There is insufficient information to recommend one type of surgical approach over another.

-New Facts Booklet.
-The Paget's Association has updated its booklet, 'Paget's - The Facts', in line with the new Guideline.
-This will be available in the coming weeks to download from the member's area of this website and also by contacting the Paget's Association on 0161 7994646 or email [email protected]
+Facts Booklet.
+The Paget's Association has updated its booklet, 'Paget's - The Facts', in line with the Guideline.
+This is available to download from the members' area of this website and also by contacting the Paget's Association.

 In the video below, Professor Mike Stone discusses the Guideline.